 What is Air Fried Southern Catfish?

-Air fried Southern Catfish is less fatty than the traditional deep-fried version.
+Air fryer Southern fried catfish is less fatty than the traditional deep frying version.
 As a result, you can enjoy the same great flavor of the classic soul food dish without the calories.

 Southern-fried catfish is breaded in a four-step breading: milk, flour, beaten eggs, then cornmeal.
 This version is less fussy since the catfish is only breaded in a milk and egg wash and seasoned cornmeal mixture.
 The result is a crispy filet with the perfect amount of seasoning.